If you’re looking for alternative Venice – a way to escape the crowds and make the most of this over-visited city, read on…

 And all of this without the bumps and jolts felt by the much smaller Gondolas.

-How to Do it: I took the Venice Cruise by Luxury Motor Boat: Grand Canal and Basilica of San Giorgio Maggiori tour (2hrs, €98).
+How to Do it: I took the Venice Cruise by Luxury Motor Boat: Grand Canal and Basilica of San Giorgio Maggiori tour with Walks of Italy (2hrs, €98).

 My favourite guidebooks for Venice

 5. Don’t climb San Marco Campanile – ascend San Giorgio Maggiore for the best views in Venice

 A bit like looking towards the Bridge of Sighs instead of out towards Venice, the best views of the San Marco Campanile aren’t from the top of the San Marco tower they’re from across the water, looking at the campanile.

 Instead of climbing up the San Marco campanile, head over to the small island of San Giorigo Maggiore and climb the bell tower there instead (I say climb – it’s actually a lift/elevator and there is no climbing option).
 By ascending the bell tower across the way, you get panoramic views across the whole of Venice island, including the famous campanile.

 How to do it: a visit to San Giorgio Maggiore island is included in Venice Cruise by Luxury Motor Boat: Grand Canal and Basilica of San Giorgio Maggiori (see above).